Tommy Lee Jones Net Worth

 Jones is a fluent Spanish speaker.
 He also enjoys playing polo and is an avid supporter of the San Antonio Spurs.
 He endorsed his old roommate, Al Gore, at the 2000 Democratic National Convention.

-Real Estate: In 2002, Tommy purchased separate parcels of land in Wellington, Florida for $4.62.
+In 2002, Tommy purchased separate parcels of land in Wellington, Florida for $4.62.
 He then combined them into one massive estate spanning 50 acres with miles upon miles of horse trails.
 In addition, there's an 11,000-square-foot, 4-bedroom house on the property with all the amenities a major celebrity might need.
+The main house features a state-of-the-art kitchen, hardwood floors, and floor-to-ceiling windows on all sides.
+Tommy Lee Jones' house also comes with a regulation-sized polo field, where he often plays polo with his local team.
+There are also 48 stalls to accommodate the many horses that frequent the ranch for matches.
+Surrounding the main structure of Tommy Lee Jones' house, there are also multiple horse trails.

 In 2013, Tommy put this estate on the market for $26.75 million.
 Six years later, he took a more realistic approach, relisting the property for a slashed price and eventually settling on a fee of $11.5 million.
 It was a far cry from the $26.75 million he was hoping for, but the real estate deal still represents an impressive profit margin for the veteran actor.